khachoang1412/UMA_random_user_activity/README.md

 4. `/TIN/`: RCUs bound for a scheme that treats interference as noise (TIN).
   - `EbN0_TIN_KaPoissonUnknown.m`: Find the minimal required EbN0 for TIN, Ka follows a Poisson distribution and is unknown.

+**Note**: the codes for the SPARC and enhance SPARC schemes are provided by the group of Krishna R. Narayanan.